-- Some snacks.
+- Snacks.
 You will get good meals in the homestay, but if you get hungry in between there aren’t many shops in the Kinabatangan area.

 This list tells the most important things you need to bring to Sukau to have a comfortable experience.
-Of course, bring your regular clothes and other basic items you need, too.
+Of course, bring your regular clothes and other basic items, too.

-How many days do you need for the Kinabatangan river cruise?
+How many days do you need for exploring Kinabatangan river, Borneo?

 I booked a two day and two nights trip with Maria.
 But I ended up staying in Sukau for one more day.

-Most of the Sukau guesthouses arrange 2-3 river safaris every day.
-The 2-hour-long safaris are around dawn, afternoon, and at night.
-The homestays or the lodge that you choose will also arrange night walks (depending on the weather).
+Most of the Sukau guesthouses arrange two to three river safaris every day.
+The two-hour-long safaris are around dawn, afternoon, and at night.
+The home stays or the lodge that you choose will also arrange night walks (depending on the weather).

 Two days are enough to see the wildlife in Kinabatangan, depending on the weather and your luck.
 But as Kinabatangan riverside is gorgeous and peaceful, you might get tempted to stay for a bit longer.
-So plan accordingly.
+Plan accordingly.

-The two-days trip at Sukau river homestay costs 450 ringgits or 110 USD per person and includes the return transfer from Sandakan, room with a shared toilet, meals, coffee, tea, and water, and river safaris and jungle walk with an English speaking guide (sometimes Maria and other times her brother).
+The two-day trip at Sukau river homestay costs 450 ringgits or 110 USD per person and includes the return transfer from Sandakan, room with a shared toilet, meals, coffee, tea, drinking water, and river safaris and jungle walk with an English speaking guide (sometimes Maria and other times her brother).

 You will need to pay in cash so please withdraw in Sandakan.

 You can also check out these Get Your guide Tours to the Kinabatangan river and Sepilok Rehabilitation center and Kinabatangan river cruise.
-Though these are slightly more expensive, both the tours will pick you up from your hotel in Sandakan, drive you to the river, take you on a river cruise, show you the orangutans in the Sepilok Orangutan conservation park (if included in the tour), and bring you back to Sandakan.
+Though these are slightly more expensive, both the tours pick up travelers from Sandakan, drive to the river, take them on a river cruise, visit the Sepilok Orangutan conservation park (if included in the tour), and bring them back to Sandakan.

-Though I suggest you stay in Sukay village for at least a night, these tours are good options if you are short on time.
+Though I suggest staying in Sukau village for at least a night, these tours are good options for those with limited time.

-Would you love to go on one of these Kinabatangan river tours?
+Would you love to go on one of these Kinabatangan tours?